GLOBAL MARKETS-Asian shares join global rally on softer-than-expected U.S. inflation

 By Stella Qiu and Alun John

-BEIJING/HONG KONG, Aug 11 (Reuters) - Asian shares tracked Wall Street higher on Thursday after a softer-than-expected U.S. inflation report encouraged bets of less aggressive rate hikes from the Federal Reserve, while the dollar remained bruised after its biggest plunge in five months.
+BEIJING/HONG KONG, Aug 11 (Reuters) - Asian shares extended a global rally on Thursday after softer-than-expected U.S. inflation data encouraged bets of less aggressive rate hikes from the Federal Reserve, while the dollar struggled for footing after its biggest plunge in five months.

 U.S. consumer prices were unchanged in July compared with June, when they rose a monthly 1.3%.
 The July result was lower than expectations due to a sharp drop in the cost of petrol, causing markets to reposition on hopes that inflation was peaking.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 1.0% in early Asia trade, driven by a 1.2% jump in resources-heavy Australia .AXJO, a 1.4% gain in South Korea .KS11 and a 1.2% advance in Hong Kong .HSI.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS surged 1.4% to the highest in six weeks, buoyed by a 1.8% jump in Hong Kong .HSI, a 1.2% advance in South Korean shares .KS11 and a 1.5% gain in China's blue chips .CSI300.

-Gains in Chinese shares were more subdued.
-Blue chips .CSI300 rose 0.5% as new COVID-19 lockdowns in more Chinese cities, including the eastern export hub of Yiwu, dented sentiment.

-Both the S&P 500 futures ESc1 and Nasdaq futures NQc1 rose more than 0.3% on Wednesday.
-The S&P 500 .SPX rose more than 2% during the previous session while the Nasdaq Composite .IXIC closed 20% above its recent closing low in June.
+The risk-on sentiment is set to continue in Europe when markets open, with the pan-region Euro Stoxx 50 futures STXEc1 last up 0.4%.
+The S&P 500 futures ESc1 rose 0.2% and Nasdaq futures NQc1 gained 0.3%.

 "Rising real yields, due to the Fed's commitment to fighting inflation, have been an enormous problem for valuations in 2022, so any dovishness is seen as positive by the stock market, particularly for the highest valued companies," said Oliver Blackbourn, multi-asset portfolio manager at Janus Henderson Investors.

-U.S. Treasuries, which had pulled back from an earlier plunge in yields as traders reassessed the Fed's rate path, were not trading in early Asia on Thursday due to a holiday in Japan.
+Overnight on Wall Street, the S&P 500 .SPX rose more than 2% after the inflation report, while the Nasdaq Composite .IXIC added 2.9%.
+The Nasdaq has now gained more than 20% from its June low.

-Slowing U.S. inflation may have opened the door for the Federal Reserve to temper the pace of coming interest rate hikes.
-Traders now price in a 50 basis point rate hike next month, compared with the 75 basis point increase that had been expected before the inflation report.
+Slowing U.S. inflation may have opened the door for the Federal Reserve to temper the size of coming rate hikes.
+Traders now price in a 50 basis point (bps) rate hike next month, compared with the 75 bps increase that had been expected before the inflation report.

 "For the FOMC, the July inflation report is a pleasing first step towards being able to claim victory over inflation.
 However, at least one or two more similar readings for inflation are necessary if they are to have confidence that the inflation emergency has passed," said Elliot Clarke, senior economist at Westpac.